brotherswatching/UAV-Detection-and-feature-extraction-based-on-mmWave-radar/README.md

 You can do direct modification of configuration parameters based on your project objectives and target.

 # 3 Related_defination
-Please check [Related_defination](./Related_defination) if you do not familar with related definations like Doppler Effect and Micro-Doppler.
+Two related definitions, namely the Doppler Effect and micro-Doppler.
+If you want to know more about the details or the inference process, please check the [Reference](#Reference).

 ## 3.1 Doppler Effect
+The Doppler effect refers to the phenomenon that the frequency of the observed wave changes when there is relative motion between the source and the observer.
+This phenomenon applies to sound waves, light waves, electromagnetic waves and other types of fluctuations.

 ## 3.2 Micro-Doppler

 # 4 Basic_Measurement_Theory
 [Basic_Measurement_Theory](./Basic_Measurement_Theory) covers the rough idea to do the project-range measurement, angle measurement, STFT and Time-frequency distribution fitting.
+If you want to know more about the details or the inference process, please check the [Reference](#Reference).
 ## 4.1 Range measurement

 ## 4.2 Angle measurement